-5.1.4.4 Locally Invalid State due to Race Condition
+5.1.3.4 Locally Invalid State due to Race Condition

-The guarantee of std::atomic<T>::wait to only wake up when the value has changed [22] was found to be stronger than the promise of waking up all waiting threads with std::atomic<T>::notify\all [23].
-As visible in Figure 5.2, we wait while the handlerspointer is nullptr, if the cache pointer is invalid.
+The guarantee of std::atomic<T>::wait to only wake up when the value has changed [23] was found to be stronger than the promise of waking up all waiting threads with std::atomic<T>::notify\all [24].

+As visible in Figure 5.2, we wait while the handlers-pointer is $\mathtt{nullptr}$ , if the cache pointer is invalid.
 To exemplify we use the following scenario.
-Both $T_1$ and $T_2$ call CacheData::WaitOnCompletion, with $T_1$ preceding $T_2$ . $T_1$ exchanges the global handlers-pointer with nullptr, invalidating it.
+Both $T_1$ and $T_2$ call CacheData::WaitOnCompletion, with $T_1$ preceding $T_2$ . $T_1$ exchanges the global handlers-pointer with $\mathtt{nullptr}$ , invalidating it.
 Before $T_1$ can check the status of the handlers and update the cache pointer, $T_2$ sees an invalid cache pointer and then waits for the handlers becoming available.

 This has again caused a similar state of invalidity as the previous two Sections handled.
-As the handlers will not become available again due to being cleared by $T_1$ , the second consumer, $T_2$ , will now wait indefinitely.
+As the handlers will not become available again due to being cleared by $T_1$ , the second reference the figure above in here double "in this case"

+consider elaborating on the used edge case handling, we set "delete" to false basically reference the figure better here, wording is quite complicated consumer, $T_2$ , will now wait indefinitely.
 This missed update is commonly referred to as 'ABA-Problem' for which multiple solutions exist.

 One could use double-width atomic operations and introduce a counter which would allow resetting the pointer back to null while setting a flag indicating the exchange took place.
 The handlers-pointer would then be contained in a struct with this flag, allowing exchange with a composite of nullptr and flag-set.
 Other threads then would then wait on the struct changing from nullptr and flag-unset, allowing them to pass if either the flag is set or the handlers have become non-null.
 As standard C++ does not yet support the required operations, we chose to avoid the missed update differently.
-[24]
+[25]